LastAncientOne/Stock_Analysis_For_Quant/README.md

 Protective Collar

 # List of Asset Classes for Protection Against Inflation
-#### Description: Inflation is a rise in prices, which can be translated as the decline of purchasing power over time.
-Inflation measures the average price level of a basket of goods and services in an economy, but increases in prices over a specified period of time.
-Therefore, it is important to find the right strategies and investments to hedge against inflation because a specific amount of currency will be able to buy less than before.
+#### Description: Inflation is the increase in prices, resulting in a decline in purchasing power over time.
+It is measured by the average price level of a basket of goods and services in an economy, indicating price increases over a specified period.
+Therefore, it is crucial to identify suitable strategies and investments to hedge against inflation, as a given amount of currency will have reduced buying power compared to before.
 #### List of investing against inflation:
 :large_blue_diamond:
 Gold